Skatinger/CDCProject/README.md

 Then you can run it using the script `./run_local.sh`.

 To look at the current simulation state open `localhost:8080` on your browser.
+Results can also be examined as CSV.
+The simulation writes all changes to the file simulation_results.txt.
+A ruby script for the conversion to CSV-format is provided (txt2csv.rb).
+For this to work ruby has to be installed.

 ## Customization
 In the run_local.sh script you can change the size of the simulation in the master:start() call.